Shaka-n/shaka-n.github.io/_posts/2023-05-14-manipulating-bitstrings-in-Elixir.md

 <<0b011::3, 0b110::3, 0b001::3, 0b000::3>>
 ```

 You'll notice that there are more than 8 bits in this intermediate representation.
 Since we obviously cannot have more than 8 bits in a bitstring, we need to do something with the extra bits.
 Elixir will take the first 8 bits provided and return them as an integer(i.e. 120).
-The remaining bits will be returned as a bitstring literal, using the verbose syntax (i.e. 8::size(4)).
+The reason for this is that a bitstring comprised of 8-bytes is what is called a binary, and is treated differently than other bitstrings.
+Put in the official terms, a binary is a bitstring that is divisible by 8.
+All binaries are bitstrings, but not all bitstrings are binaries.
+The remaining bits from out intermediate representation will be returned as a bitstring literal, using the verbose syntax (i.e. 8::size(4)).
 Taking it further, what happens if we have many more bits?

 ```
 <<0b011::3, 0b110::3, 0b001::3, 0b000::3, 0b001::3, 0b010::3>>